 Anthony Hope's classic tale gets a decidedly 'un-classic' treatment at the hands of Peter Sellers.
 Following the story somewhat, friends of the new King Rudolph of Ruritania fear for his ...
 See full summary »

 Geoffrey Thorpe, a buccaneer, is hired by Queen Elizabeth I to nag the Spanish Armada.
 The Armada is waiting for the attack on England and Thorpe surprises them with attacks on their galleons where he shows his skills on the sword.

 This is a classic swashbuckler.
 Rudolph Rassendyll, Rudolf V's identical distant cousin, is asked to risk his life and impersonate the would-be king when his relative is kidnapped before his impending coronation.
-If Rudolf V isn't present at the ceremony, he will forfeit the crown to his younger brother.
-Complications ensue when Princess Flavia, the cousin's betrothed, begins to notice a "personality change" in her fiancé.Written by
+If Rudolf V isn't present at the ceremony, he will forfeit the crown to his older half-brother.
+Complications ensue when Princess Flavia, the king's cousin and betrothed, begins to notice a "personality change" in her fiancé.Written by

 Albert Sanchez Moreno <email@example.com>

 25 of 25 people found this review helpful.